-Of course scientists are humans and their opinions or acts may be influenced by all kinds of non-scientific pressures.
+- Of course scientists are humans and their opinions or acts may be influenced by non-scientific pressures.
 Some people want to use science due to its prestige and it is not easy to disentangle science from the rest.
-Scientists should remember that they have a strong commitment to science and the scientific method in all cases, but mainly when others factors - political, economical, journalistic, religious, etc. - are at stake.

-In science research as well as in science outreach, the scientific community has been the best keeper of integrity.
+Scientists should remember that they have a strong commitment to science and the scientific method in all cases, but mainly when others factors - political, economical, journalistic, etc. - are at stake. - In science research as well as in science outreach, the scientific community has been the best keeper of integrity.
 Everyone in that community is looking for errors.
-Also the public, knowing the scientific method, is looking for errors and may get some.

-To conclude, and although we can and should do better - in particular, schools can do better! -, I do not see the need to make big modifications in a self-regulated system, which, after all, has been working well.
+Also the public, knowing the scientific method, is looking for errors and may get some. - Although we can and should do better in particular, schools can do better! -, I do not see the need to make big modifications in a self-regulated system, which, after all, has been working well.